masalinas/poc-mdm-haproxy-oauth2/README.md

 ## Notes

-I must start HAProxy as root inside the container if not errors lihe this appered in this version
+I must started HAProxy as root inside the container if not errors lihe this appered in this version

 ```
 [NOTICE]   (1) : haproxy version is 3.0.2-a45a8e6